turneps403/helmfile-traefik-v2-minikube/README.md

-# Traefik Ingress Controller with minikube
+# Traefik V2 with minikube

-Experiment with Traefik locally via minikube.
+Example of working with Traefik middleware

 ![dashboard.png](dashboard.png)